Snowflake: A Distributed Streaming Decoder: Introduction

-We design Snowflake, a generalisation of the local decoders in \cite{Chan2023c} from the batch to the streaming case.
-Snowflake comprises a simple set of local rules with very little central management, and works for any error-correcting code with a decoding graph embeddable in $\mathbb R^3$ without `long-range' edges.
-Examples include the repetition code and the surface code under circuit-level noise.
 Snowflake relies on the new \emph{frugal method} we develop for general stream decoding.
 This is similar to the forward method, but differs in that it discards none of the computation -- it is more frugal with resources.
 This halves both the power draw and the size of the decoder architecture.
 We hope the proposal of this method enables the development of more streaming decoders.

-For the surface code under circuit-level noise, Snowflake has a threshold roughly 2/3 that of UF adapted with the forward method.
-Despite its reduced accuracy, Snowflake's mean runtime scaling with $d$ improves upon original UF.
-For practical noise levels and code distances, it is roughly as fast as Macar adapted with the forward method.
-Snowflake also boasts a low-power, distributed implementation that is modular and scalable.
-This is a 3D lattice of processors; after analysing its runtime, we note an alternative architecture that `flattens' this lattice onto a 2D grid would be even more practical given current chip design capabilities, at potentially a marginal cost in speed.
+\Cref{fig:FM_UF_v_Snowflake} shows that, when tested on the surface code under circuit-level noise, Snowflake recovers \num{\approx 97}\% of the threshold of UF adapted with the forward method [which we abbreviate as FM(UF)], but in absolute terms is \num{24.9(5)}\% more accurate.
+Moreover, Snowflake's mean runtime scaling with the code distance improves upon original UF.
+Snowflake has a distributed implementation that is modular and scalable.
+This is a 3D lattice of processors though we note an alternative architecture that `flattens' this lattice onto a 2D grid would be even more practical given current chip design capabilities, at a potentially marginal cost in speed.